timble/www.openpolice.be/README.md

 # Blog
 A product blog about developing and iterating the Belgian Police Internet Platform.
-For the people who publish content to their sites and anyone else who is interested.
+For the people who publish content to their site and anyone else who is interested.

 ## Installation & Usage
     bundle install